 New Zealand is a country of waterfalls, from the most intricate and delicate trickles to the raw unleashed power of mother nature.
 With the snow melt after winter, spring is ‘waterfall season’ and you’ll be in awe of the waterfalls in and around the glacial valleys of the Southern Alps.
 Where is my favourite place for waterfalls?
 From the towering falls of Milford Sound, the sheer force of Giant’s Gate Falls on the Milford Track to the picture postcard of Little Homer Falls on the Hollyford Track - Fiordland is waterfall heaven.

 Get a great deal on your airfare

 If you’re coming to New Zealand in October and November, great news, this is the time of year the airlines want you on their planes and will have deals running.
 High season in New Zealand is from the end of December through to February but the spring months are ‘shoulder season’ and the best time to find a great airfare.
-Just like the airlines, we often run specials for spring trips too - see our current travel deals here.
+Just like the airlines, we often run specials for spring trips too.

 Every spring, we hit the road on our ‘World Heritage Walking Tour’, a fully guided small friendly group tour with absolutely everything on your New Zealand ‘Trip of a Lifetime’ wishlist.
 You’ll love the best walks and unforgettable activities in the most stunning spots and after each fun day, relax in the comfort of four star accommodation and savour fabulous New Zealand food and wine at the best hand picked restaurants.

-If you’d like to talk about your New Zealand ‘Trip of a Lifetime’ then drop us a line now!
+If you’d like to talk about your New Zealand ‘Trip of a Lifetime’ then get in touch today!